Crochet Nutmeg Pillow Free Pattern: Simple & Stylish Home Décor

 No Zipper:

 Place the pillow form into the pillow cover, using a yarn needle, and seam the opening closed.
-As an alternate option, use a zipper on one end of the pillow so the cover can be removed.
+As an alternative option, consider using a zipper on one end of the pillow, allowing the cover to be easily removed.

 Finishing